fristonio/docker.rs/README.md

 ### Usage

-docker_rs provides a rust interface to interact with Docker API.
+docker.rs provides a rust interface to interact with Docker API.
 It is currently built to support the latest version(1.37) of docker API.
 To get started make sure you have the docker daemon set up on your system.

 * For now only API implementation for only containers is available.
 I will be adding the rest soon.